neur1n/n.cv.h/README.md

 ### Prerequisites
 These are tested prerequisites, they might be not mandatory:
 - C++ compiler: >= C++11
-- CMake: >= 3.18
-- Eigen: >= 3.3.7
+- Eigen (optional): >= 3.3.7

 ### Installation
-This library contains only one header, `neu.cv.h`.
-For end users, it is recommended to grab the file and drop it into your project.
+For end users, it is recommended to grab the file ('neu.cv.h' for C++, 'neu_cv.py' for Python) and drop it into your project.
 For contributors, you may want to clone the entire repository for testing purpose:

 ```bash